Taha533/Renata-Data-Scientist-Assignment/README.md

 1. Open the Excel sheet containing the data (Sheet1).
 2. Go to the "Insert" tab in the Excel ribbon and click on "PivotTable" under the Tables section.
-3. In the "Create PivotTable" dialog box, ensure that "Select a table or range" is selected and that the correct range is displayed in the "Table/Range" field.4.
-Choose where you want to place the pivot table.
+3. In the "Create PivotTable" dialog box, ensure that "Select a table or range" is selected and that the correct range is displayed in the "Table/Range" field.
+4. Choose where you want to place the pivot table.
 You can either select an existing worksheet or create a new one.
 5. Click "OK" to create the pivot table.
 6. In the PivotTable Field List, drag the "Division" field to the "Rows" area.
 7. Drag the "Customer" field to the "Rows" area below the "Division" field.